Skip advert

 How much does it cost to charge an electric car?

-Electric cars are quieter, faster and more relaxing to drive than petrol or diesel cars, but the most important benefit of EV ownership in many people’s opinion is that they’re generally much cheaper to run.
-Currently, electric cars are exempt from road tax (VED) and the London Congestion Charge, plus maintenance costs should be much lower too, as EVs don’t need to be serviced nearly as often as petrol or diesel cars do.
+With the world currently transitioning towards electric cars it is important to understand what this means for your wallet.
+Electric cars can be quieter, faster and more relaxing to drive than petrol or diesel cars, but one of the most important benefits of EV ownership in many people’s opinion is that they’re generally much cheaper to run.

 Advertisement - Article continues below

-But exactly how much does it cost to charge an electric car?
+But what is the cost of charging an electric car?
 There are multiple ways to charge at home or using the UK’s public charging network, and the cost varies widely.
-It depends on many factors, including where you charge, when you charge, your car’s battery size, how much charge you need and what speed you charge at.
+It differs depending on multiple factors, including where you charge, when you charge, your car’s battery size, how much charge you need and what speed you charge at.

 Home wallbox charger